RPGG

 My philosophy is to 'work with what works'.

 I know about ZakGate because in I am working with Zak.
 He’s an autistic savant who is misunderstood as autistic savants usually are.
+I find myself fortunate a person who I admire for their art and writing skills, who through that has influenced me, has bothered to talk with me.

 The anti-Zak hate-mob are describing people such as myself as ‘human bots’ alleging Zak has created an army of human bots to …

-Well, they’re not exactly sure.
 They have ignored statements of explanation by Zak and his supporters explicitly stating what they are doing.
 They have invented things, to tell people Zak and his supporters are doing things which they are not doing.
-Zak and his supporters have 1) posted a very clear description of precisely what they are doing and 2) asked for any evidence to the contrary, which does not exist.

-The response from the anti Zak hate mob is to block Zak and anyone supporting him from their personal accounts and from their forums, and to show off about it.
+The response from the anti-Zak hate mob is to block Zak and anyone supporting him from their personal accounts and from their forums, and to show off about it.

 There is no use attempting to use reason with people who have been proved to be unreasonable.